nanolith/reading_list/README.md

 * ~~*Agent Zigzag: A True Story of Nazi Espionage, Love, and Betrayal* by Ben Macintyre~~
 * ~~*Outland* by Dennis E. Taylor~~
 * ~~*Floodpath: The Deadliest Man-Made Disaster of 20th-Century America and the Making of Modern Los Angeles* by Jon Wilkman~~
+* *Reflections on the French Revolution* by Edmund Burke

 Literature from Strand Quiz
 ---------------------------